 Olive oil, especially in its extra virgin form, is a powerful source of health benefits due to its high content of polyphenol antioxidants and monounsaturated fatty acids (oleic acid).
 It supports heart health by helping to lower bad cholesterol (LDL) and raise good cholesterol (HDL).
 With its anti-inflammatory properties, it reduces inflammation in the body, prevents cell damage, and provides protection against chronic diseases.
 It supports the digestive system and contributes to skin health.
 An indispensable part of Mediterranean cuisine, it pairs wonderfully with salads, vegetable dishes, fish, legumes, and fresh bread.

-Veloute sauce is a French white sauce made with a mixture of chicken broth and lightly roasted light flour and butter.
-This white and light sauce, which is especially preferred as an accompaniment in baked chicken and…
+Veloute sauce is a white sauce in French cuisine made with chicken stock and a mixture of lightly roasted light flour and butter.
+This white and light sauce, which is especially preferred as an accompaniment to baked…

 Flour cookies made with simple and basic ingredients are among the classics of Turkish cuisine.
 Since it can last for a long time and is practical to make, it can be preferred at tea times or as a snack.
 Enjoy your meal!

 A basic sauce is one of the basic ingredients of both world cuisine and Turkish cuisine.
-Roux, whose main ingredient is flour and butter, is actually cooking together with flour and oil to thicken sauces.
+Roux, whose main ingredients are flour and butter, is actually cooking flour and oil together to thicken the sauces.
 You can use it…

 40 Min